 MONDAY TOUR: THE BASILICA OF SAN LORENZO

-On Mondays the Chapel of Prince is closed and our itinerary ends with the visit of the church instead of the mausoleum
+On Mondays the Chapel of Princes is closed and our itinerary ends with the visit of the church instead of the mausoleum